charleshross/soarin/README.markdown

 NGINXG Server Clause Setup
 -----------------------------
-Use a server clause similar to this one, replace <> items with your server information
+Use a server clause similar to this one, replace <items like this> with your server information.

 	server {